trueos/trueos-docs/trueos-handbook/luminaconfig.rst

 .. figure:: images/lumina24a.png
    :scale: 100%

-   : Lumina Default Applications - Basic
+   : |lumina| Default Applications - Basic

 The default web browser, email client, file manager,and virtual terminal are all configurable.
 Click the desired application, and a new